What Are the Most Common Dietary Restrictions? Best Practices for Events

 4. Label Menus Clearly

 To avoid any confusion or mix-ups, make sure to label all your menu items clearly with the ingredients and any dietary restrictions it may meet.
 This will help guests with dietary restrictions easily identify which foods they can and cannot eat.
-Your event menus should provide information on your options and you can also produce additional documentation to supplement to event planners so that they can help with making options for their guests.
+Your event menus should provide information on your options, and you can also produce additional documentation to supplement event planners so that they can help with making options for their guests.

 5. Operational Communication